 Rensselaer County, NY

-Troy Boys and Girls Club (TBGC) began sponsoring CACFP in 1999, when they started serving afterschool snacks to 70-100 kids each day; now, the Club provides complete afterschool suppers, not only for youth in their programs, but for kids and teens in more than a dozen other afterschool programs in schools, community centers, and housing communities throughout the Capital Region.
+(formerly Troy Boys and Girls Club) began sponsoring CACFP in 1999, when they started serving afterschool snacks to 70-100 kids each day.
+Now, the Club prepares complete afterschool suppers, not only for youth in their programs, but for kids and teens in more than a dozen other afterschool programs in schools, community centers, and housing communities throughout the Capital Region.

-The Club expanded their afterschool nutrition service gradually, first introducing afterschool meals during their Friday programs to provide kids an added nutritional boost before the weekend.
-TBGC CEO Patrick Doyle explains, “We understood that some youth might not have an opportunity to eat a nutritious meal until the following Monday when they returned to school.”
+The Club expanded afterschool nutrition service gradually, first introducing afterschool meals during their Friday programs to provide kids an added nutritional boost before the weekend.
+Chief Operations Officer Patrick Doyle explains, “We understood that some youth might not have an opportunity to eat a nutritious meal until the following Monday when they returned back to school.”
 After seeing positive outcomes from offering complete meals, they expanded to serve meals two days each week, then daily, and began looking for opportunities to reach more kids.
 Doyle explains, “We quickly realized the importance of providing youth with nutritious options and felt that we needed to do more.”

 We are ensuring that 1,200 youth have nutritious meals every day.
 We don’t know what they have at home, but we can be sure that before they go home, they are fed.